-Vladimir Putin ‘Laughing Out Loud’ At Donald Trump’s Syria Crisis, Says Pulitzer-Prize Winning Journalist
+Vladimir Putin ‘Laughing Out Loud’ At Donald Trump’s Syria Crisis, Says Pulitzer Prize-Winning Journalist

-As United States Vice President Mike Pence announced what he called a “cease fire” in the Turkish attack on the Kurdish people in Syria, as the BBC reported, a Pulitzer Price winning investigative journalist who has authored two books on Donald Trump says that the “mess” in Syria benefits one person — Vladimir Putin.
+As the United States Vice President Mike Pence announced a “cease fire” in the Turkish attack on the Kurdish people in Syria, as the BBC reported, a Pulitzer Prize-winning investigative journalist, who has authored two books on Donald Trump, says that the “mess” in Syria benefits one person — Vladimir Putin.

-According to Pence’s announcement, in which made only one reference to the “Kurdish population” but instead referred to “the YPG,” the Kurds will have 120 hours — or five days — to abandon the so-called “safe zone,” a region in northeastern Turkey where the Kurds reside, but which the Turkish President Recep Tayyip Erdoğan has coveted.
-Trump suddenly announced the pullback of U.S. troops from the region on October 6, to make way for the Turkish military action.
+According to Pence’s announcement, which made only one reference to the “Kurdish population” but instead referred to “the YPG,” the Kurds will have 120 hours — or five days — to abandon the so-called “safe zone,” a region in northeastern Syria where the Kurds reside, but which the Turkish President Recep Tayyip Erdoğan has reportedly coveted.
+Trump suddenly announced the pullback of U.S. troops from the region on October 6, to purportedly make way for the Turkish military action.

-The YPG is a military group, comprised mainly of ethnic Kurds, that was one of the most important U.S. allies in the war against ISIS.
+The YPG is a military group, composed mainly of ethnic Kurds, that was one of the most important U.S. allies in the war against the Islamic State.

 But hundreds of Kurds have already been killed in the fighting, as The Inquisitr reported, and 130,000 have been forced to flee their homes — homes that they will now be forced to abandon permanently.